 Each fall, Custer State Park hosts the Buffalo Roundup & its Arts Festival, while during the summer, the Black Hills Playhouse offers professional theater performances surrounded by the beauty of the hills.
 The park also offers a variety of Summer Interpretive Programs to guests seeking an in-depth exploration of the region’s natural and cultural history.
 Programs include hands-on activities such as gold panning, geocaching, a variety of naturalist programs and interactive living history demonstrations.

 Outdoor enthusiasts will find a variety of adventures in Custer State Park including kayaking, canoeing, rock climbing, mountain biking and hiking.
 Trail guides, horseback riding and rentals and are also available.
 Custer State Park also offers a variety of unique on-site activities, including Jeep Safari rides through the buffalo herds, horseback riding, guided fly-fishing and chuckwagon suppers.
+For a full itinerary, check out The Go-Getters Guide to Custer State Park.

 CUSTER STATE PARK HIKING TRAILS